Slide background

 Divorce and Family Mediation Services

 Divorce mediation offers a compassionate and supportive environment for couples to work with a mediator who facilitates the challenging process of coming to a resolution.
-The parties work together to find creative solutions to their problems.
-The process encourages both parties to feel empowered in creating an agreement that works best for their specific circumstances.
-Every couple and family is different.
-Couples can negotiate almost any part of their divorce during the mediation process.
+The parties work together to find creative solutions to their problems, empowering both parties to create an agreement that works best for their specific circumstances.
+Every couple and family is different, and this process allows them to negotiate almost any part of their divorce.

-It is important to note that the mediator doesn’t make decisions for the couple but rather facilitates a space in which they are able to make decisions themselves.
-The mediator can assist the couple to better understand their options and can guide them as to legal requirements.
-The mediator remains neutral and avoids stating preferences or recommendations, but rather enables meaningful negotiation and decision-making by the couple themselves.
+It is important to note that the mediator remains neutral and doesn’t make decisions for the couple.
+Instead, they facilitate a space in which the couple can make decisions themselves.
+The mediator's role is to assist the couple in better understanding their options and to guide them regarding legal requirements.
+They do not take sides or impose solutions, but rather help the couple communicate effectively and reach their own agreements.

-Successful divorce and family mediation can help save you money, time and unnecessary emotional heartache.
+Successful divorce and family mediation can help save you money, time, and unnecessary emotional heartache.
+By avoiding lengthy court battles, mediation can provide a quicker resolution, allowing you to move forward with your life.

 The Mediation Process